 Radiation to chest or face before age 30

-If you had radiation to the chest to treat another cancer (not breast cancer), such as Hodgkin's disease or non-Hodgkin's lymphoma, you have a higher-than-average risk of breast cancer.
-If you had radiation to the face as an adolescent to treat acne (something that’s no longer done), you are at higher risk of developing breast cancer later in life.
+If you had radiation to the chest to treat another cancer (not breast cancer), such as Hodgkin's disease or non-Hodgkin's lymphoma, you may have an increased risk of breast cancer.

-Women who haven’t had a full-term pregnancy or who have their first child after age 30 have a higher risk of breast cancer compared to women who gave birth before age 30.
+Women who haven’t had a full-term pregnancy or who have their first child after age 30 have a higher risk of breast cancer compared with women who gave birth before age 30.

 Women who started menstruating (having periods) younger than age 12 have a higher risk of breast cancer later in life.
 The same is true for women who go through menopause when they're older than 55.